nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_CRIMINAL_HISTORY.md

 ## Goal

 In this chapter, you are going to be implementing a `<select>` element so that you have a drop-down element on the screen that lists all of the crimes that have been committed by criminals in the past.

-Once the user selects a crime, then the only criminals that will be rendered are the ones that have committed that crime.
+In a future chapter, you are going to implement code that detects when the user selects a crime, and have the criminal list render only those criminals that were convicted of that crime.

 ![filter criminals by crime animation](./images/filter-criminals-by-crime.gif)